• English

-Located in Upper Egypt Luxor has been described as the world’s largest open-air museum.
-Nowadays it has been elevated to the status of the governorate, although it is still classified as being in the province of Qena.
-Luxor has a population of around about 230,000, most of whom are employed in tourism somehow, although there are many who are employed in agriculture and commerce.
-Luxor is one of the most popular destinations in Egypt and qualifies as one of those places that you simply must see.
-Because of this almost every Egyptian tourist company has an office somewhere in the town.
+Luxor is Located in Upper Egypt.
+Luxor has been described as the world's largest open-air museum.
+It has been elevated to the governorate status, although it is still classified as being in the province of Qena.
+Luxor has a population of around 230,000, most of whom are employed in tourism, although many are engaged in agriculture and commerce.
+Luxor is one of the most popular destinations in Egypt and qualifies as one of those places you must see.
+Because of this, almost every Egyptian tourist company has an office somewhere in the town.

-It has been estimated that Luxor contains about a third of the most valuable monuments and antiquities in the whole world, which makes it one of this planet’s most important tourist sites.
+Luxor has been estimated to contain about a third of the world's most valuable monuments and antiquities, making it one of this planet's most important tourist sites.
 Monuments such as The Luxor Temple, Karnak Temple, the Valley of the Kings, the Valley of the Queens, Deir El-Bahri (the Mortuary Temple of Hatshepsut), the worker's village at Deir El-Medina, the list goes on and on, and on.
-Although most visitors will stay for just a few days, it would take a substantial amount of time to visit everything in this amazing town.
+Although most visitors will stay for just a few days, visiting everything in this fantastic town would take a substantial amount of time.

-Once known as Thebes, Luxor’s importance in ancient Egyptian history cannot be denied.
-It was the religious capital almost all throughout the Pharaonic period which is why the town is dominated by two temples: the Temple of Luxor and the immense Temple of Karnak: the world’s largest temple complex.
+Once known as Thebes, Luxor's importance in ancient Egyptian history cannot be denied.
+It was the religious capital almost throughout the Pharaonic period, so the town is dominated by two temples: the Temple of Luxor and the immense Temple of Karnak, the world's largest temple complex.

-Most people know that Luxor was once Thebes, but “Thebes” was not what the ancient Egyptians called it.
-Ancient texts show that it was called T-apt, “The Shrine”, with the ancient Greeks calling it Tea Pie.
-The Arabs had problems with pronunciation and so it became Thebes to them.
-The name vanished then as the area submitted to the desert and then by the 10th-century Arab travelers thought the ruins were of grand buildings so started to call it Al-Oksour, or “site of the palaces” which eventually became Luxor.
+Most people know that Luxor was once Thebes, but "Thebes" was not what the ancient Egyptians called it.
+Ancient texts show that it was called T-apt, "The Shrine," with the ancient Greeks calling it Tea Pie.
+The Arabs had pronunciation problems, so it became Thebes to them.
+The name vanished then as the area submitted to the desert.
+By the 10th century, Arab travelers thought the ruins were grand buildings, so they called it Al-Oksour, or "site of the palaces," which eventually became Luxor.

-Luxor has situated 670km (416 miles) to the south of Cairo, 220km (137 miles) to the north of Aswan, and 280km (174 miles) to the west of Hurghada.
-It is the second most popular place to visit in Egypt, behind Cairo, and is accessible in a number of ways.
+Luxor is situated 670km (416 miles) to the south of Cairo, 220km (137 miles) to the north of Aswan, and 280km (174 miles) to the west of Hurghada.
+It is the second most popular place to visit in Egypt, behind Cairo, and is accessible in several ways.

 How to Get to Luxor